Couple accuses doctor of inseminating woman with his sperm

 It says Coates agreed to inseminate Cheryl Rousseau with donor material from an unnamed medical student.
 The complaint says Coates performed the procedure but inserted his own genetic material instead.

 According to the lawsuit, the Rousseau's daughter determined Coates was her father in October through DNA testing.
 Coates declined comment on Friday.
-His lawyer, Peter Joslin, was out of the office and not available for comment.
+His lawyer was out of the office and not available for comment.

-A representative of the hospital, now named University of Vermont Health Network at Central Vermont Medical Center, did not return a phone call seeking comment.
+The hospital noted that Coates had a private practice and was not an employee of the medical center.